osmandapp/web/main/docs/user/troubleshooting/setup.md

 ### How to restore purchases?

 - **For iOS**: Please open OsmAnd go to Menu → Maps & Resources → Purchases tab → tap 'Restore All Purchases' button → enter your Apple ID.
-Or read [this article](../purchases/android.md#restore-purchases).
+Or read [this article](../purchases/ios.md#restore-purchases).
-- **For Android**: Please log in to your Google Play account using the same email you used when purchasing OsmAnd.
-Enter 'OsmAnd+' or OsmAnd free (if you want to restore OsmAnd Unlimited) to the search field and install the app.
+- **For Android**: Please log in to the same app store account using the same email you used when purchasing OsmAnd.
+Enter 'OsmAnd+' or OsmAnd free (if you want to restore Maps+, OsmAnd Live, OsmAnd Pro) to the search field and install the app.
 You won't have to pay again, all paid function should be available by default.
-If that is not the case, please go to your device's Settings → Apps → 'Google Play' and clear the cache.
+If that is not the case, please go to your device's Settings → Apps → select your app store and clear the cache.
 Then restart the device and try again.
-Or read [this article](../purchases/ios.md#restore-purchases).
+Or read [this article](../purchases/android.md#restore-purchases).

 ### How to restore Contour lines plugin purchase?